Jayachandran20/Experiment--02-Implementation-of-combinational-logic-/README.md

 ## Program:
-/*

 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.
-Developed by: JEEVAGOWTHAM S
+Developed by: M.JAYACHANDRAN
-RegisterNumber:  212222230053
+RegisterNumber:  212222240038

 ```
 module exp2(A,B,C,D,F1);